viniciusagvaz/viniciusagvaz/README.md

 </div>
 <br><br>

- -I have big hopes to one day maybe become a game dev, although I have little to no experience programming games but, hey!
+ -I have big aspirations to one day maybe become a game dev, although I have little to no experience programming games but, hey!
 Why not pursue an old dream, am I right?! 👾

 Almost (emphasis on **almost** as **not really, but...**) fluent in English, so if you want to teach and help someone in need, I'm your guy!😁